keycloak/keycloak-community/design/authorization-handler.md

 `GET /auth?scope=openid+groups:123`

-The AuthorizationContext object is created, the scope gets parsed to an authorization_details object, resulting in:
+The ClientAuthorizationContext object is created, the scope gets parsed to an authorization_details object, resulting in:

 ```json
 {